 For the speech it is a good idea to write yourself a little list of people you want to thank.
 Giving the speech may be a very emotional moment and an important name might slip out of your mind.
 Reserve a handkerchief for yourself too as tears are not a rarity in karonkkas.

 It is a custom to tinkle a glass with a spoon to let people know you are about that start your speech.
 You should start your speech by first thanking and proposing a toast to your opponent and then to the custodian, followed by your supervisors and others you wish to thank.
 You may also give a little gift to the opponent, the custodian and your supervisors.
 The opponent, the custodian and your supervisors will reply in the same order you mentioned their names.
 Many people will reply to you but some may choose not to do so.

 LUOVA encourages doctoral candidates to organise a minisymposium prior to their doctoral defence and provides funding for it on the condition that the candidate - not the thesis supervisor - takes the main responsibility of organising the event.

-The topic of the minisymposium must be wider than the title of the cadidate's PhD thesis and be of general interest.
+The topic of the minisymposium must be wider than the title of the candidate's PhD thesis and be of general interest.
 The minisymposium must be at least a half-day-event with a minimum of four presenters.
 The speakers of the minisymposium may include, for example, the defence opponent, dissertation pre-examiners and other scientists working in the field of the minisymposium.

-The maximum sum of the funding is 800 euros per symposium and it can be used for speakers' travel and accommodation expenses as well as for the symposium coffee service.
+The maximum sum of the funding is 800 Euros per symposium and it can be used for speakers' travel and accommodation expenses as well as for the symposium coffee service.

 Funding for a minisymposium must be applied at least six weeks before the planned symposium date.
 To apply, please send the doctoral programme coordinator a free-form application with the following: